udaycruise2903/khasidrp/_posts/2021-08-30-dictionary.md

 * large collection of words.
 * searchability

+## What is it's source?

+This online khasi dictionary was created using the book- Ka Dienshonhi(A Khasi-Khasi Dictionary) by Iarington Kharkongngor, available in internet archives.

+## Where to find project resources?

+Files and processes used for this dictionary are available in this **<a href="">Github</a>** link.

 ## How can you help?
 OCR is not totally accurate. contributions to edit spelling and word errors in the dictionary improves quality of the work.
 Drop us a message to contribute.